Services & Campus-Wide Trainings

 Inclusion and Diversity Scholars are sophomores, juniors, and seniors, working under the direction of the IMQ.

-The IMQ can also refer you to the Student Learning Center for tutoring and academic help.
+The IMQ can also refer you to the Academic Success Centers for tutoring and academic help.

 Contact us to set up an appointment with a peer adviser.